ViCCo-Group/TDT/trunk/decoding_toolbox/README.txt

 http://journal.frontiersin.org/Journal/10.3389/fninf.2014.00088

 Please report any bugs to
-martin.hebart@bccn-berlin.de or
+martin.hebart@nih.gov or
 kai.goergen@bccn-berlin.de

 ==============
 2. HOW TO CITE
 ==============

-If you used the toolbox, the best favor you can do us is to cite it.
+If you used the toolbox or any parts of it, the best favor you can do us is to cite it.
 Please use the following reference:
 Martin N Hebart*, Kai Goergen* and John-Dylan Haynes (2015).
 The Decoding Toolbox (TDT): A versatile software package for multivariate analyses of functional imaging data.
 Front.
 Neuroinform.
 8:88. doi: 10.3389/fninf.2014.00088.
-* Martin N Hebart and Kai Goergen contributed equally to this work.
+* equal contribution.

 ============================
 3. ADVANTAGES OF THE TOOLBOX